skibins/skibins/README.md

 <br/>

 I am a passionate junior software developer with an interest in new technology, computers, and self-development.
 I graduated from the High School of Władysław Szybinski as a software developer.
 Now I'm starting my journey as an informatics student at the Silesian University of Technology.
-Check out my portfolio https://skibins.github.io/skibins-portfolio/
+Check out my - <a href="https://skibins.github.io/skibins-portfolio/" target="_blank">portfolio</a> -

 * 🌍  I'm based in Poland
 * ✉️  You can contact me at [jan.skibins@gmail.com](mailto:jan.skibins@gmail.com)